Problems With the Bowflex Tread Climber

 Misaligned Walking Belt

-If the walking belts are tracking to one side of the treadle, they may be too loose or tight on the rollers and the adjustment bolt on the front and back of the treadles should be turned accordingly to compensate.
+If the walking belts are tracking to one side of the treadle, they could be too loose or tight on the rollers and the adjustment bolt on the front and back of the treadles should be turned accordingly to compensate.
 The belts should also be regularly oiled to ensure normal use of the machine does not damage or tear them.

 Resistance

 Breakdown of the hydraulic cylinder that supports each treadle can ruin a workout on the Bowflex TreadClimber by causing excessive or too little resistance.
-If the internal mechanism of the hydraulic is ruined, the part must be replaced.
-If the belts provide too much tension and do not turn easily, the belt tension either needs to be loosened or the drive train belt on the motor must be adjusted.
+If the internal mechanism of the hydraulic is ruined, the part has to be replaced.
+If the belts provide too much tension and do not turn easily, the belt tension either needs to be loosened or the drive train belt on the motor has to be adjusted.

 Excessive Noise